 The days may be long but the years are short.
 As I reflect back on those years they are some of the best of my life.
 The memories that I have created with my son are enough to last me a lifetime.
 You see, I thought they were for him but as they pass I realize they were partly for him and mostly for me.

 You only have 18 summers.
-So live it to the fullest.
+Live it to the fullest.
 Write the best story and enjoy every moment.
 Have fun.
 Laugh a lot.
 Go on vacation.
 Try something new.
 Never settle and it doesn't have to cost you a fortune to accomplish.
 Look for free things to do.
-When they are little it is easy to stay home because it is hard to leave the house but trust me.
+When they are little, it is easy to stay home because it is hard to leave the house but trust me.
 Leave the house.
 Go to the park, pack a picnic lunch, go to the community pool, watch a movie under the stars, create a summer bucket list.
 One day you will look back and wish you did the things.
 Take my advice and do the things.

 18 Summers Is All We Get.
-So when people ask me why we do all the things.
+So, when people ask me why we do all the things.
 Well this is the answer.
 The days are long but the years are short.
 We try to pack in as many memories as we possibly can.
 I hope this inspires you to create the best summer vacation with your kids.
 Tell me what do you like to enjoy with your kids in the summer?